ipatch/homebrew-us-05/freecad/README.md

 the above two commands should revert the _CWB_ to it's original state

-16. figure out, refresh my brain _hello old friend™️_ to do a out of source build, ie. put polluants in a _build_ directory that can be quickly wiped out to start the entire cmake process from scratch. _no hate for the above git cmd though_
+16. figure out, refresh my brain, _hello old friend™️_, how to do an _out of source build_, ie. put polluants in a _build_ directory for quickly wiping out, and begining the build process from scratch. _no hate for the above git cmd though_

 ```shell
 mkdir -p build; cd build;